Table of Contents

 If you are looking for a lodging alternatives in Mexico City that gives you tranquility, proximity to tourist attractions and, if you are on a business trip, with the most recognized corporate ones, orchid House, a boutique hotel in Polanco, will find your best option, with suites that will make you feel at home without losing the experience of knowing a colorful city full of traditions.

-In order to plan your trip to Mexico City, a few minutes from Orchid House you’ll find:
+In order to plan your trip to Mexico City, a few minutes from Orchid House, Boutique Hotel in Mexico City you’ll find:

 - Museum of Anthropology and History.